rbisdorff/Digraph3/docSphinx/tutorial.rst

    :width: 300 px
    :align: center

-   The tutorial digraph
+   The tutorial crisp digraph

-Some simple methods are easily applicable to this instantiated Digraph object *dg* , like the following :py:func:`digraphs.Digraph.showStatistics()` method.
+Some simple methods are readly applicable to this instantiated Digraph object *dg* , like the following :py:func:`digraphs.Digraph.showStatistics()` method.

 .. code-block:: pycon
    :linenos: